TMJ Disorder Treatment

 FREE Second Opinion ($199 value) Call 858-459-0077 today to schedule.

 Joint conditions can have a tremendously negative impact on a person’s quality of life, and temporomandibular joint (TMJ) disorder is no different.
 This condition affects an estimated 10 million Americans, resulting in more than 15 percent of people suffering every day.
 The condition is degenerative and may initially produce no discomfort, but will become increasingly painful and debilitating as the condition worsens.
-It’s often not until the condition significantly impacts daily life that patients seek TMJ disorder treatment at our La Jolla and Rancho Santa Fe offices.
+It’s often not until the condition significantly impacts daily life that patients seek TMJ disorder treatment at our La Jolla dental office.
 However, Dr. Weston Spencer advises his San Diego patients to address concerns with TMJ disorder before they become a larger problem.

 Understanding TMJ Disorder